rachelrly/petful-server/README.md

 This project utilizes the queue data structure, using JavaScript classes.

-This is a repository of the Petful server
+This is a repository of the Petful server.

 View the live app [Here](https://petful-client-template-eight.vercel.app/)